8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 Diet change is going well.

 I've stepped back the anti-inflammatories to be around every other day.
-I've also started looking into seeing a chiropractor, physical therapist, or both as my awareness of the pain in the toe is still there; just from switching to taking the anti-inflammatories every other day.
+On days I don't take an anti-inflammatory, I can feel the pain coming back slightly.

 I’ve decided to look into sports medicine caregivers to see what they can determine from examining my gait and whatnot.